 The first key lesson for any business: adapt.
 For example, Facebook adjusted their own business plan over and over again as they recently surpassed 2.6 billion users worldwide.
 Since their launch in 2004, it took Facebook five years alone just to add their famous “Like” button to posts.
 Two years later, Facebook had a major overhaul to their display and design despite having hundreds of millions of users.
 By 2012, Facebook had one billion users but aggressively pursued the purchase of Instagram.

 Fast forward to 2017, Facebook circled back for yet another major overhaul to design.
-The lesson here is that your business always needs to adapt.
+The biggest lesson here is that your business always needs to adapt.
 No matter how successful you are, you can quickly get left behind if you aren’t up to speed with a changing world.
 Business is changing rapidly along with trends, which is why companies spend time studying competition.

 Have Fantastic User Experience